foldable-devices/demos/photo-gallery/README.md

 $ npm run build
 ```

-This will update the `web_modules` directory which can be committed to the repository.
+This will update the `build` directory which is committed to the repository.
 This demo runs a service worker, for development purposes you may want to consider ticking the option "Bypass for Network" in the Application tab of the devtools.